 Students are invited to apply to the Managers of the J. Arthur Ramsay Fund for a scholarship to work in the research laboratories of the Department of Zoology during the summer of 2016.
 The Managers would particularly like to hear from candidates for Part II of the Natural Sciences tripos intending to offer the subject of Zoology.

-The scholarships have a stipend of £170 per week for a maximum of six weeks.
+The scholarships have a stipend of up to £170 per week for a maximum of six weeks.
 Letters of application should be accompanied by: